 I’m looking for something larger

 A micro loan may not always be enough to cover a certain expense.
-Moreover, there may be times when consumers need something with a little more grunt!
+However, there may be times when consumers need something with a little more grunt, like cosmetic surgery.

 Luckily, consumers find micro loan lenders, and lenders offering something larger, all in one place: Monzi!